AndersDJohnson/use-redux-graphql/packages/use-redux-graphql/README.md

 # use-redux-graphql

-Connect to your Redux state with a React hook that does a client-side GraphQL query via the lightweight [`graphql-object`](https://www.npmjs.com/package/graphql-object) utility.
+Connect to your Redux state with a React Hook that does a client-side GraphQL query via the lightweight [`graphql-object`](https://www.npmjs.com/package/graphql-object) utility.

 ⚛️:sunglasses:⚛️